kislayabhi/kislayabhi.github.io/_posts/2021-3-3-Lecture-Summaries.md

 The general interpretation now is given by Madhusudan S. The advanced practise is given by Sw.
 Shankarananda.

 general interpretation: start with the end. make up your mind that my goal is God Realization.
 I have dispassion for the world.
 My goal is God realization.
 Step 2: now become dedicated to Vedanta, listen and take notes.
 Stay with it.
 Not only is it my Goal, I am doing something about it.
 Then comes Nidhidhyasana.
 Then comes Jnana, this will come.

+### Vedantasara 16th march

+Analysing tat twam asi

+1. Blue Lotus refers to the same object -- samanadhikaran -- relationship bw two words.
+Two words having the same locus.
+The 1st relationship is in the example this is that devadutta. so in this sentence, that and this refers to the same devadutta.
+2. Adjectival relationship -- the words and the meanings of that word. blue means a color and lotus means an object.
+They have a qualitative relationships between them.
+Adjective and noun.
+Color is in that flower.

+- God is all powerful but the existence is doubtful
+- Our existence is real for us but we are suffering and weak.
+- Tat twam asi add existence to God and takes powerfulness from God to us.
+Infinitude of God and certitude of my Existence == Brahman - So sublime!

+Arindam Chakraborti -- This is mystery.
+Ultimately the "I" is always singular.
+You always mean one thing.
+But when you say I it only refers to one thing.
+And God is singular.
+That is the great insight of monotheism.
+There is only one reality called God.
+The universe is also singular.
+Whatever is real is called altogether the Universe.
+There is only One Universe.
+There is only One God.
+There is only one I. Is it possible that One Universe == One God == one I?
+Yeaah, the same Brahman is appearing as the Jeev, Jagat and Ishwara.
+That is what existence consciousness bliss that we normally call